 Refining the lead-generation message

-According to Brian Johnson, sales in 2021 will greatly expand prospecting by leveraging big data about consumer interests, patterns, and pain points obtained across social media and e-commerce platforms.
+According to Brian Johnson, sales in 2021 will greatly expand prospecting by leveraging big data about consumer interests, patterns, and pain points obtained across social media management tools and e-commerce platforms.
 The use of big-data analysis technology to dynamically target narrow segments of target audiences will refine sales prospecting to the point where a typical sales qualification interview may become unnecessary, reducing the number of touch points needed to obtain a buying decision from a prospect.
 Refining the lead-generation message tightly to micro-audiences and customizing the value-benefit statement specifically to the unique desires of each audience will dramatically increase the conversion rate.

 Brian Johnson / Co-Founder & CTIO / www.canopymanagement.com